LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Module ID and Cross-chain Command ID

-Once the message has reached the recipient chain, the two properties `moduleID` and `crossChainCommandID` specify which logic should be used to validate and execute the message.
+Once the message has reached the receiving chain, the two properties `moduleID` and `crossChainCommandID` specify which logic should be used to validate and execute the message.
 The Interoperability module handles the message in case the required logic is not available on the chain.
 This brings the benefit that sending chains do not need to monitor all other chains in the ecosystem and the modules they support.
 We are following an optimistic approach in which all messages will be delivered and error handling will kick in when it is needed.